-- Affordability: Castleton has one of the lowest annual costs in the region for a bachelor’s degree in psychology.
+- Affordability: Castleton has one of the lowest annual costs in the region for a bachelor’s degree in psychological science.
 Eight out of 10 incoming students receive scholarships.

 - Funding for Your Research: You can receive funding for your own research projects through the faculty-student research fund at Castleton.

 - Supportive Mentorship: Collaborate closely with your professors and advisors on research projects, coursework, and conference presentations.